-Sent by Herbert Edward Wallace, Serpa, Brazil to Richard Spruce [none given] on 29 December 1850.
+Sent by Herbert Edward ("Edward") Wallace, Serpa, Brazil to Richard Spruce [none given] on 29 December 1850.

 Letter from Edward Wallace (Herbert Edward) to Richard Spruce, from Serpa, 29 Dec 1850, re. waiting for a passage to England; clothes left at Barra to be forwarded; speculation on Spruce's plans, regards to Mr King.

 A typical letter handwritten by author in English and signed by author.

 Pages with text: 4

 Monday Dec[em]ber 29.
 1850